 Anesthesiologists help minimize the amount of pain felt by a patient undergoing surgery.
 They also make sure the patient is relaxed or, more common, asleep during procedures.
 An anesthesiologist must consider many variables when planning dosages for general anesthesia, sedation drugs, and pain medication.
 This requires the anesthesiologist to have a strong knowledge of the procedure being performed as well as the patient’s current health and history.

 To find out what it takes to become an anesthesiologist and what you should expect to earn on the job, continue reading below.
+To learn about other medical specialties, click here.

 Medical graduates looking to become anesthesiologists must complete a four-year anesthesiology residency program.
 Between 2018 and 2019, according to the Accreditation Council for Graduate Medical Education there were 6,507 anesthesiology residents.
 Roughly 13% of these individuals identified as international medical graduates.